omarhashy/airport-management-system/README.md

    SUPER_ADMIN_PASSWORD=admin
    ```

+4. Before running the application, take a moment to read the `docker-compose.yml` file to understand how the services are configured.

-4. Run the following command to start the application:
+5. Run the following command to start the application:

    ```bash
    docker-compose up -d --build